Dublin Therapeutic Massage Clinic

-- To limit time in the practice it will now be require to pre-pay for appointments either over the phone or through our website.
+- To limit time in the clinic, pre-payment options will be available for appointments either over the phone or through our website.

-- On arrival at our clinic they should use the bell and make their way to the third floor.
-If there is crowding at the door, we ask clients to phone from the street and their therapist will greet them at street level.
+- On arrival at our clinic clients should use the bell and make their way to the third floor.

 - Clients will be provided with a face mask to be worn while on site.
 They will be asked to sanitise their hands on arrival in the clinic.